 - Colorado residents are encouraged to apply

-Term of Service: This is a half-time national and community service position requiring a minimum of 900 hours during the term (approximately 40 hours/week).
+Term of Service: This is a full-time national and community service position requiring a minimum of 900 hours during the term (approximately 40 hours/week).
 The position begins January 4, 2022 and ends July 31, 2022.
 Flexible hours are required, including occasional evening and weekend commitments.
 Members may be required to serve on Days of Service that take place on certain national holidays throughout the year.

 Training and Support Provided: eeCorps members receive significant training and experience in community engagement, project implementation, leadership, diverse populations, and more.
 Up to 20% of total hours served may be spent in applicable, approved training and professional development.
 Members will be supervised and supported by Beth Austin, School Programs Director, as well as by Erin Dreps, eeCorps Program Coordinator.
 The 2021-22 cohort of eeCorps members serving throughout the region will act as additional resources and support for each other.

 Location and Service Conditions: This position is based at Catamount Institute (740 W. Caramillo St. Colorado Springs, CO.
 80907), and may involve service (indoor and/or outdoor) at other locations in the surrounding areas.